 This rotation also allows for team building and leadership development across the company, since planning and executing holiday celebrations build organizational and managerial skills.
 Additionally, when different departments take ownership of various holidays, fresh ideas are generated.

 The tradition of the celebration is important, but new activities, along with the tried and true ones, are always welcome.

 Celebration Ideas for Halloween at Work

 These ideas will spark your creative thinking and open up the world of possibilities for celebrating your own unique Halloween at work celebration.

-Costume Party or Parade: No Halloween celebration is complete without the opportunity for staff members to wear costumes.
+No Halloween celebration is complete without the opportunity for staff members to wear costumes.
 You can keep the event simple and encourage people to just wear their costume to work for the day.
-You can also pick a theme—like Woodstock, famous movie stars, or fairy tales.
-And, pick a new theme each year.
+You can also pick a theme — like Woodstock, famous movie stars, or fairy tales.
+Make it a point to pick a new theme each year.

 Staff voting for their favorite costume is often a popularity contest.
 So, to avoid holding a popularity contest, have multiple categories of awards.
 Give out awards for the best costume, the funniest costume, the most sophisticated costume, the costume that took the most work to make, the scariest costume, and the most creative costume.
 Advertise the award categories in advance and provide a small gift to the winners such as a gift certificate to a local retailer.

-Halloween Luncheon: Organize a pizza, sandwich wraps, or submarine Halloween luncheon with an orange-colored punch and black paper plates and napkins.
+Organize a pizza or sandwich wraps or subs Halloween luncheon with an orange-colored punch and black paper plates and napkins.
 If possible, hold the lunch celebration for a three-hour period so staff can stagger their time.
 And, be sure to have appropriate (i.e., eerie) music playing.